Skip Links

 Engineered stone and exposure to respirable crystalline silica

-The concentration of RCS in engineered stone benchtops can lead to accelerated silicosis.
-It is an emerging health condition that we are learning about at speed.
+The concentration of crystalline silica in engineered stone benchtops can lead to accelerated silicosis, a serious health condition that we are still learning about.

 Read more

-This safety alert highlights the serious health and safety risks of exposure to high levels of respirable crystalline silica (RCS) in the stone benchtop manufacturing industry.
+This safety alert highlights the serious health and safety risks of exposure to high levels of respirable crystalline silica in the engineered stone industry.

 Read more

-In early 2019 when the emerging health issue of exposure to respirable crystalline silica (RCS) in the engineered stone industry came to light, we set up an organisation-wide team to ensure a joined up approach to how we respond and equip businesses and workers with prevention information and guidance.
+When exposure to respirable crystalline silica in the engineered stone industry was identified in 2019, we set up an organisation-wide team to respond to and support businesses and workers with prevention information and guidance.

 Read more